TMS treatment for anxiety is an innovative approach to treating generalized anxiety disorder.

 How many times can you do TMS therapy?

 There is no strict limit to how many times you can do TMS therapy.
 Typically, an initial course consists of 20-30 sessions over several weeks.
 If symptoms return, some patients may undergo additional “maintenance” sessions or repeat the treatment later.
-It’s best to consult your doctor to personalise the frequency based on your needs and response.
+It’s best to consult your doctor to personalize the frequency based on your needs and response.

 Has TMS been approved for anxiety?